-In addition, Algorithms are available to Remove Object Overlap, to Add Periodic Copies, to Expose Periodic Objects, to Coarsen Curved Fibers, to Cut Fibers to Domain, to Match SVF Distribution, to Ungroup List-Objects and to Re-Voxelize GAD Objects depending on the selection from the pull-down menu.
+In addition, Algorithms are available to Remove Object Overlap, to Add Periodic Copies, to Expose Periodic Objects, to Coarsen Curved Fibers, to Cut Fibers to Domain, to Match SVF Distribution, to Ungroup List-Objects, to Combine GAD Objects and to Re-Voxelize GAD Objects depending on the selection from the pull-down menu.

-Additionally, under Predefined, five example scripts show how GadGeo commands can be used to create complex 3D structures.
+Additionally, under GAD GeoApps, four example scripts show how GadGeo commands can be used to create complex 3D structures.